Multi-Objective Optimization by Quantum-Annealing-Inspired Algorithms

 The corresponding approximation front is then $\widehat{\mathcal F}=\{\mathbf C(\mathbf s):\mathbf s\in\widehat{\mathcal P}\}$.

-This filtering step is deterministic but can be computationally nontrivial.
+This filtering step is deterministic but can be computationally nontrivial, contributing significantly to the end-to-end runtime.
 A naive nondominated sorting procedure requires pairwise comparison of sampled configurations and has time complexity $O(KM^2)$ for $M$ samples and $K$ objectives.
-If many repeated configurations or repeated objective vectors are produced, deduplication reduces the effective input size; otherwise, Pareto filtering can become a significant part of the end-to-end runtime.
-For this reason, we treat Pareto filtering as a separate post-processing stage in the computational pipeline and evaluate its overhead explicitly.
+If many repeated configurations or repeated objective vectors are produced, deduplication reduces the effective input size; otherwise, filtering nondominated solutions becomes a computational bottleneck.
+For this reason, we treat Pareto filtering as a separate postprocessing stage in the computational pipeline and evaluate its overhead explicitly.